-State Baden-Württemberg Population (as at: 31.12.2018) 634,830 inhabitants City foundation 926 - 948 Population density 3,062 inhabitants/ Special features Capital of Baden- km 2 Württemberg, im- portant business loca- tion Total area Stuttgart: 207.33 km 2 0% 10% 20% 30% 40% 50% 60% 70% 80% 90% 100% Stuttgart Germany Germany Municipality type Independent large city, growing Central function Regional centre Employees of municipalities and municipal associations 28 per 1,000 inhabitants Relevant awards Signatory municipality of the model resolution "2030 Agenda for Sustainable Development: Shaping Sustainability at the Municipal Level" of the German Association of Cities and Towns and the Council of European Municipalities and Regions/German Section Fairtrade Town Special mention for fair trade impact monitoring in the 2021 EU Fair and Ethical Trade City Award German Sustainability Award for Cities and Municipalities (Top 3 2020 and 2019, Finalist 2021) "Bicycle-friendly municipality"; member municipalities of the Work- ing Group of Bicycle- and Pedestrian-friendly Municipalities in Ba- den-Württemberg e.
-V. (AGFK-BW)
+State Baden-Württemberg Population (as at: 31.12.2018) 634,830 inhabitants City foundation 9 926 - 948 Population density km2 V Capital of Baden- Württemberg, im- portant business loca- tion Total area Stuttgart: 207.33 km2 0% 10% 20% 30% Stuttgart Germany % 40% 50% 60% 70% 80% 90% 100% Settlement area Traffic area Forest area Water area Other areas Municipality type Independent large city, growing Central function Regional centre Employees of municipalities and municipal associations 28 per 1,000 inhabitants Relevant awards Signatory municipality of the model resolution Sustainable Development: Shaping Sustainable Level" of the German Association of Cities and Council of European Municipalities and Region Fairtrade Town Special mention for fair trade impact monitorin and Ethical Trade City Award German Sustainability Award for Cities and Mu 2020 and 2019, Finalist 2021) "Bicycle-friendly municipality"; member municipality of Bicycle- and Pedestrian-friendly Men-Württemberg e.
+V. (AGFK-BW) d Towns and the ns/German Section in the 2021 EU Fair unicipalities (Top 3

-The state capital Stuttgart is very well positioned in the area of climate protection, which is due to longstanding activities - Stuttgart has been a member of the Climate Alliance of European Cities since 1995, for example.
+The state capital Stuttgart is very well positioned in the area of climate protection, which is due to long-standing activities - Stuttgart has been a member of the Climate Alliance of European Cities since 1995, for example.
 Various projects and measures attest to the use and expansion of renewable energies as well as in climate-friendly procurement; there are funding programmes, networking systems, educational projects and measures for improved internal management.
 A clear distinction is made between the strategic, integrative work in staff units and the operational work in various sectoral offices.
 There are also diverse activities in climate adaptation.
 For example, the Stuttgart climate change adaptation concept KLIMAKS, which was already adopted by the city council in 2012, includes more than 50 measures in all areas of adaptation and has a special focus on the urban climatic-air-hygienic situation in the city area.
 In 2019, the action programme "World climate in need - Stuttgart acts" was also developed, in which a climate protection fund was formed from 2018 budget surpluses and thus around 200 million euros could be additionally invested in climate protection and adaptation projects.
 Furthermore, the state capital has been regularly balancing its GHG emissions since 1990 - most recently even annually.